 Without getting too technical, this is a handy reference guide when shopping.

 I do this with canned product or pre prepared food that I am thinking of purchasing.
-If I don’t like the look of the first few ingredients I don’t buy.
+If I don’t like the look of the first few ingredients of any product, I don’t buy.

 This cat food is made in the USA.